zeromicro/go-zero/tools/goctl/rpcv2/README.md

    goctl rpc proto [command options] [arguments...]

 OPTIONS:
-   --src value, -s value         the file path of the proto source file [deprecated] --proto_path value, -I value  native command of protoc,specify the directory in which to search for imports. [optional] --dir value, -d value         the target path of the code,default path is "${pwd}". [optional] --idea                        whether the command execution environment is from idea plugin. [optional]
+   --src value, -s value         the file path of the proto source file --proto_path value, -I value  native command of protoc,specify the directory in which to search for imports. [optional] --dir value, -d value         the target path of the code,default path is "${pwd}". [optional] --idea                        whether the command execution environment is from idea plugin. [optional]